Viktor Kosenko: Reception

 Kosenko's compositional talent was recognized early on.
 As a student of the Saint Petersburg Conservatory, the young composer's main focus was to become a performing pianist, only composing music when he was required to do so in theory classes.
 However, this changed when professor Mikhail Sokolovsky singled out Kosenko's romance "Careless wind" set to text of Konstantin Balmont as an example of his students' work.
-Alexander Glazunov also noted the talent of the composition.
+Glazunov also noted the talent of the composition.
 This situation inspired Kosenko to study theory of composition, analysis of musical form, and instrumentation in more depth.
 He consequently began to spend more time composing.

 Kosenko debuted his music in Zhytomyr in 1922.
 To expand his horizons, he travelled to Moscow in 1924, where he met Nikolai Myaskovsky, Alexander Goedicke, and Felix Blumenfeld, who supported the young composer.
 There his works were published for the first time.

 In Kyiv, the composer's circle of artistic acquaintances grew.
 He became closer to artists such as composers Borys Lyatoshynsky and Levko Revutskiy, and singers Ivan Patrozhynskiy and Maria Litvinenko-Volhemut who all highly evaluated both his musical and pedagogical activity.
 Levko Revutskiy wrote, "Kosenko is a true master of high culture.
 He belongs to artists, around whom is created an artistic atmosphere, which is a living, momentous and active stimulus for creative work."
 Ukrainian Soviet writer Pavlo Tychyna, whose work Kosenko also set to music, highly valued the artistic contributions of the composer, saying of him: "The reflection of his creative soul has permanently left sunny illuminations on my biography."

 The government of Soviet Ukraine valued Kosenko.
 In 1935, he gave a radio concert of his compositions live from his apartment.
 Following his death in 1938, a complete collection of his works was published.
+He was a leading figure among the broad-minded artistic collective of 20th-century Soviet music.